 When someone takes information from the original and puts it into a derived format, errors can creep in.
 Therefore, if you start debating with another genealogist over the spelling of your ancestor’s name, age, or other details, it’s best to know if you’re looking at original or compiled records.

-The other reason we want to know the difference is that quality genealogy relies on looking at and using original records as much as possible.
+We also want to know the difference because quality genealogy relies on looking at and using original records as much as possible.
 Sometimes, derivatives are replacements for original documents because that’s all that remains of a particular collection.
-However, original sources often have additional details not contained in the derivative format.
+However, original sources often have additional details that are not contained in the derivative format.

 Evaluating Information - Primary vs. Secondary